Beuth-Erdelt/DBMS-Benchmarker/docs/Options.md

                         working per query or connection -a, --anonymize       anonymize all dbms
   -u [UNANONYMIZE [UNANONYMIZE ...]], --unanonymize [UNANONYMIZE [UNANONYMIZE ...]]
-                        unanonymize some dbms, only sensible in combination with anonymize
-  -p NUMPROCESSES, --numProcesses NUMPROCESSES
+                        unanonymize some dbms, only sensible in combination with anonymize -p NUMPROCESSES, --numProcesses NUMPROCESSES
                         Number of parallel client processes.
 Global setting, can be overwritten by connection.
-If None given, half of all available processes is taken -sl SLEEP, --sleep SLEEP
+If None given, half of all available processes is taken
+  -s SEED, --seed SEED  random seed
+  -cs, --copy-subfolder
+                        copy subfolder of result folder -ms MAX_SUBFOLDERS, --max-subfolders MAX_SUBFOLDERS
+                        maximum number of subfolders of result folder -sl SLEEP, --sleep SLEEP
-                        sleep SLEEP seconds before going to work -s SEED, --seed SEED  random seed
+                        sleep SLEEP seconds before going to work -st START_TIME, --start-time START_TIME
+                        sleep until START-TIME before beginning benchmarking -sf SUBFOLDER, --subfolder SUBFOLDER
-  -vq, --verbose-queries
+                        stores results in a SUBFOLDER of the result folder -vq, --verbose-queries
                         print every query that is sent -vs, --verbose-statistics
                         print statistics about query that have been sent -pn NUM_RUN, --num-run NUM_RUN
-                        Parameter: Number of executions per query
+                        Parameter: Number of executions per query -m, --metrics         collect hardware metrics
 ```

 ### Result folder